imliam/Lua-Collections/README.md

 <a name="method-filter"></a>
 ## `filter([callback])`

 **Description:** Filters the collection using the given callback, keeping only items that pass a truth test.
-If no callback is supplied, any "falsey" values will be removed.
+If no callback is supplied, any "falsy" values will be removed.
 The items in the resulting collection retain their original keys

 **Returns:** `Collection`